-This time of the year1, 2 years ago I was on my way to a spontaneous trip to Copenhagen.
+This time of the year1, 2 years ago I was on my way to a spontaneous trip for 2 days in Copenhagen.
 The spring term2 had just started, and on Friday of week 1, we were on an Uber to go to the airport as quickly as possible.
 I finished my last lecture of the day at 6 pm, and the flight would depart at 8.45 pm.
 I had to hurry to get back to my room, get my stuff and leave.
 This was the beginning of a weekend in Denmark.
 We were delighted to find out that it was snowing there!

 As we had limited time in the city and we wanted to see as much of it as we could, we decided to go on a walking tour.
 So, we took a free walking tour in English that departed from the City Hall and lasted about 2 ½ hours.
 We even had a 30-minute break in a warm café – it was freezing and snowing outside (-2oC) – near Nyhavn, a famous harbour in Copenhagen.
 There we ate something quickly and then we headed out to the snow for more photos.
 A highlight of the tour was the Little Mermaid, the small bronze sculpture inspired by a fairy tale by H. C. Andersen fairy-tale.
 We also passed from Amalienborg, the residence of the Danish royal family, where we learnt the reasons that Danish are considered the happiest citizens, despite not seeing much sun and paying huge taxes.